sadSader/lua-language-server-wiki/Setting.md

 }
 ```

-For safety, `.luarc.json` can only be json.
+For safety, `.luarc.json` can only be JSON.

-## Json Schema
+## JSON Schema
-Here is a [json schema](https://raw.githubusercontent.com/sumneko/vscode-lua/master/setting/schema.json) file to help you configure setting manually.
+There is a [json schema](https://raw.githubusercontent.com/sumneko/vscode-lua/master/setting/schema.json) file to help you configure settings manually.

-You could download a template `setting.json` from https://github.com/sumneko/vscode-lua/blob/master/setting/setting.json.
+You can download a template `setting.json` from https://github.com/sumneko/vscode-lua/blob/master/setting/setting.json.

 If your editor supports `jsonschema`, it would prompt you all the settings and options like this: